rubymonsters/learning_material/README.md

-learning_material
+Learning material
 =================

-Code examples from the weekly meetings
+This repository will host the code examples showed in the weekly meetings.